 How to benchmark

-In order to benchmark your sell through rate, you’ll need to look at historical liquidation activities, as well as the P&L categories where unsold cases end up (usually donation, dump or destruction outcome codes).
+In order to benchmark your sell through rate, you’ll need to look at historical discount activities, as well as the P&L categories where unsold cases end up (usually donation, dump or destruction outcome codes).
 It’s generally best to look at the trailing 12 months of results, but the more you examine, the more reliable (and seasonally adjusted) your numbers will be.
 Dig into your historical numbers, and identify the total cost of available excess inventory.
-That includes all finished goods inventory that your company didn’t sell through its normal, everyday channels and instead moved to liquidation, donation, or disposal channels.
+That includes all finished goods inventory that your company didn’t sell through its normal, everyday channels and instead moved to discount, donation, or disposal channels.
 Divide the cost of all of the inventory that did sell to this subset of customers by the total cost of available inventory.

 How to improve